 Mark Hope

-Mark founded Asymmetric Marketing in 2012 on a single thesis: smaller companies can systematically defeat better-resourced competitors, but only if they stop trying to fight on the incumbent’s terms.
-More than a decade of engagements across Fortune 500 clients and mid-market challengers have since refined that thesis into the firm’s proprietary methodology.
+Mark founded Asymmetric Marketing in 2012 on one idea: a smaller company can beat a better-funded competitor, but only if it stops trying to fight on the bigger company’s terms.
+More than a decade of work with Fortune 500 clients and smaller challengers has sharpened that idea into how the firm works today.

-Earlier, Mark served in the U.S. Army from 1977 to 1988.
-He served in the 1st and 3rd Battalions of the 75th Ranger Regiment, and as an Operator in 1st Special Forces Operational Detachment–Delta (Delta Force).
+Earlier, Mark served in the U.S. Army from 1977 to 1988, in the 1st and 3rd Battalions of the 75th Ranger Regiment and as an Operator in 1st Special Forces Operational Detachment–Delta (Delta Force).
 Ranger Course Honor Graduate.
-The operational planning doctrine he trained under — asymmetric force employment, competitive positioning, disciplined execution under resource constraints — is the structural basis of the firm’s strategic framework.
+What he learned there is the same thing the firm runs on today: a smaller, sharper, better-prepared side can beat a bigger one when it picks its spots and does the work cleanly, without wasting a thing.

 BS, Government and International Relations, Campbell University.